Isle Display Modes

 I wanted Isle to support 16:9 and 4:3 displays while minimising the differences between resolutions.
 I've settled on two primary resolutions, 1366 x 768 for widescreen and 1024 x 768 for 4:3.
 While not the most obvious choices, these resolutions have significant advantages:

-However, these resolutions aren't suitable for everything, so the Isle display controller includes 5 modes (all with a 60 Hz refresh rate), and it's easy to add your own.
+However, these resolutions aren't suitable for everything, so the Isle display controller includes a total of 5 modes (all with a 60 Hz refresh rate), and it's easy to add your own:

-640x480 remains the lowest common denominator for displays and works almost everywhere, but it isn't ideal for Isle.
-Isle graphics are based on 672x384 or 512x384, neither of which fits well in 640x480.
-I decided against adopting 640x480 as the primary resolution as most displays these days are widescreen, and it's pixel count of 307,200 makes it difficult to fit into 64 KiB of vram.
+640x480 is still just about a lowest common denominator.
+However, I decided against adopting 640x480 as a primary resolution as most displays these days are widescreen, and it's pixel count of 307,200 (300 kpix) doesn't fit well into 64 KiB (512 kilobits) of vram.

-672x384 is custom-designed for simulations (Verilator/SDL), matching our default bitmap resolution and improving simulation performance.
-672x384 has 258,048 pixels, which fits well into our 64 KiB of vram.
+672x384 is custom-designed for simulations (Verilator/SDL), matching our native bitmap resolution and improving performance versus simulating higher resolutions.
+672x384 has 258,048 pixels (252 kpix), which fits well into 64 KiB of vram.

 I have a blog post covering many standard display timings: Video Timings: VGA, 720p, 1080p.